 … He will lead the uprooted and make the rich hungry …

 4Q521 mentions ‘the eternal Kingdom’ and ‘the Messiah’, while the Lukan parable similarly mentions ‘the kingdom of God’ and ‘the servant’ (a term for the Messiah, particularly in Isaiah).
-Among many Essene self-designations in 4Q521 (the pious, the righteous, the faithful), Luke 14:21 as well as 7:23 mention one of them: the poor.
+Among many Essene self-designations in 4Q521 (the pious, the righteous, the faithful), Luke 14:21 as well as 7:23 mention one of these: the poor.
 Here also we have a similar list of addressed people: captives/blind/bent in 4Q521 versus maimed/blind/lame in Luke 14.
 4Q521 seems to describe the future messianic era, while the parable describes the realization of the messianic dream, in both cases with God the master and his servant the messiah as protagonists.
 The story has a social undertone that reminds of the letter of James.
-Neither the rich landowner (two times ‘bought’ in an agricultural context) nor well-to-do are welcome in the messianic empire, but the humble categories that the Qumran Essenes had described before in one of their messianic writings.
+Neither the rich landowner (two times ‘bought’ in an agricultural context) nor well-to-do are welcome, but the humble categories that the Qumran Essenes had described before in one of their messianic writings.
 God’s anger seems to be directed towards the rich people.

 There also seems to be a connection between the last line of 4Q521 and Luke 1:53: “He has filled the hungry with good things, and the rich he has sent empty away.”